SteenOmicsLab/FLEXIQuantLF/README.md

 **Optional arguments:**
 `-n, --num_init INTEGER`
-    Number of times FLEXIQuant LF fits a new RANSAC linear regression model to each sample to choose the best model.
+    Number of times FLEXIQuant-LF fits a new RANSAC linear regression model to each sample to choose the best model.
     This should be an integer between 5 and 100.
 The more initiations, the higher the reproducibility and the probability
-    that FLEXIQuant LF finds the optimal model.
+    that FLEXIQuant-LF finds the optimal model.
 However, choosing a high number can significantly increases the run
     time and more than 50 initiations rarely provide additional benefit.
 The default value is 30
 `-mc, --mod_cutoff FLOAT`
     RM score cutoff used to classify peptides as differentially modified.
 Should be a a float between 0 and 1.